BVantur/inspektify/README.md

 ### 2. Log level

-By default, logging of network communication in-app output is not enabled.
+By default, logging of network communication in-app output is disabled.
 But if you want you can enable it in the same way as we do it for the presentation type.
 The settings property that we can change for the logging is `logLevel`